Discover 5 Great Ways to Propagate a Christmas Cactus easily and have many of these flowering houseplants in your home.

 4. Germination

-In 2-6 weeks, you’ll notice tiny seedlings emerging – at this point, open/remove the plastic cover to introduce air circulation.
+In 2-6 weeks, tiny seedlings will emerge.
+At this point, open or remove the plastic cover to introduce air circulation.

 5. Transplanting